Normal mode analysis of disordered random-matrix ensembles: Normal mode analysis using Singular Value Decomposition (SVD)

-In the following, we apply the data-adaptive unfolding to eigenspectra of the disordered matrix ensemble of Sect.~\ref{SectBohigasModel}.
+In the following, we analyze eigenspectra of the disordered matrix ensemble of Sect.~\ref{SectBohigasModel}.
 In Fig.~\ref{FigUnfolding} (panel (a)), the fluctuation part of the scree diagram $\lambda_k$ is shown for different values of $\overline{\xi}$.
-Apart from a tail of nonsignificant $\lambda_k$ for high-order modes when the basis becomes overcomplete, the power-law behaviour of Eq.~(\ref{EqScreePowerLaw}) is observed for all realizations, and the value of the spectral exponent $\gamma$ changes in function of $\overline{\xi}$ (see inset).
+Apart from a tail of nonsignificant $\lambda_k$ for high-order modes when the basis becomes over-complete~\cite{fos13b}, the power-law behaviour of Eq.~(\ref{EqScreePowerLaw}) is observed for all realizations, and the value of the spectral exponent $\gamma$ changes in function of $\overline{\xi}$ (see inset).
 For $\overline{\xi}=0.5$, in the nonergodic regime, we find $\gamma=2$ corresponding to Poisson statistics.
 The spectral exponent $\gamma$ drops quickly for increasing $\overline{\xi}$, reflecting a rapid decrease of intensity of nonergodicity, as will be explained in the next subsection.
-For $\overline{\xi} \geq 4$, there is a further low approach to the ergodic limit, in correspondence with the results of Ref.~\cite{boh08} for the fluctuation measure $\Sigma_2$, obtained after a traditional ensemble unfolding.
+For $\overline{\xi} \geq 4$, there is a further low approach to the ergodic limit, in correspondence with the results of Ref.~\cite{boh08} for the fluctuation measure $\Sigma^2$, obtained after a traditional ensemble unfolding.
 The expected value of $\gamma=1$ for the ergodic limit is never obtained because of the small ensemble dimensions used in the present calculations $N=M=50$, where the power law can be followed only over a very limited range of less than one order of magnitude.
 For a GOE ensemble with the same limited dimensions $N$ and $M$, the numerical result $\gamma \approx 1.25$ is obtained. \\

-On the other hand, in Fig.~\ref{FigUnfolding} (panel (b)), the Fourier power spectrum of the fluctuations $\widetilde{E}$ of individual eigenspectra follows the power law of Eq.~(\ref{EqFourierPowerLaw}) with spectral exponent $\beta=1$, indicating GOE statistics, as indeed expected if the unfolding is carried out appropriately \cite{boh08}.
-Moreover, the value for spectral exponent $\beta$ is independent from $\overline{\xi}$.
-The spectral exponent $\gamma$ approaches the value for $\beta$ for larger values of the control parameter $\overline{\xi}$ when the ergodic limit is approached.
-The difference between the spectral exponents $\beta$ and $\gamma$ can serve as a measure of nonergodicity.
+On the other hand, in Fig.~\ref{FigUnfolding} (panel (b)), the Fourier power spectrum of the fluctuations $\widetilde{E}$ of individual eigenspectra follows the power law of Eq.~(\ref{EqFourierPowerLaw}) with spectral exponent $\beta_{ps}=1$, indicating GOE statistics, as indeed expected if the unfolding is carried out appropriately \cite{boh08}.
+Moreover, the value for spectral exponent $\beta_{ps}$ is independent from $\overline{\xi}$.
+The spectral exponent $\gamma$ approaches the value for $\beta_{ps}$ for larger values of the control parameter $\overline{\xi}$ when the ergodic limit is approached.
+Based on the above, we propose that the difference between the spectral exponents $\beta_{ps}$ and $\gamma$ can serve as a measure of nonergodicity.